Ashen-MG/web-app-for-3d-processing/backend/README.md

 are names (keys) of request JSON parameters that this algorithm (route) takes.

 ## State of an uploaded 3D model
-Uploading a new 3D model (i.e. using upload endpoint) results in following response (state)
+Uploading a new 3D model (i.e. using upload endpoint) results in the following response (state)
 ```
 {